-Current passport photo requirements mean that pictures have to be clear enough to enable facial recognition, and with a wriggling baby or excitable child it can be almost impossible to get the right photos using a photo booth.
-At home, you have all the time in the world to get the perfect baby or child passport photo, and when you upload it to Paspic our system can tell you whether it’s suitable enough to be approved by your passport office.
+Current infants passport photo requirements mean that pictures have to be clear enough to enable facial recognition, and with a wriggling baby or excitable child it can be almost impossible to get the right photos using a photo booth.
+At home is where to get baby passport photos taken, you have all the time in the world to get the perfect baby or child passport photo, and when you upload it to Paspic our system can tell you whether it’s suitable enough to be approved by your passport office.

 - The head and shoulders of your baby/child should be on a plain background.
 For very young babies it is possible to support the baby’s head but it is not acceptable to have adult hands showing in the photographs.
 The best solution is to lay your baby on the floor on a plain, light coloured blanket or sheet.

 - Your child/baby’s head should be in the middle of the picture.

 For children aged less than one year old, the requirements for mouths to be closed and eyes looking at the camera are waived.
 However, for those over one these requirements are very important, so ensure your toddler or child understands this.

 - The camera should be approximately 1.5 metres (5ft) away from the baby.

 Make sure that light on the face is even to avoid any shadows; you can achieve this by directing light from the front, rather than behind or to the side of the baby.

 Taking baby’s first passport photo may seem like a tricky task, but in reality it’s easier than you think to get the right photo at home with just a normal digital camera.
 Your baby or child will be more comfortable and calm in their home environment, and you can take as much time as you need to get the right shot.
 You don’t need any complex lighting equipment - in fact natural light is often best for taking passport photos – and you can simply use plain walls or doors as the backdrop to your shots.